usds/techfar-hub-website-v3/How-To-Update/tutorial-editing-existing.md

 1. Navigate to the file you want.
 You can either click through the web interface (clicking `tech-far-hub` -> `content` -> _the directory you want_ -> _the file you want_) or, if you want to feel like a hacker, hit the `t` key on your keyboard to bring up a file search.

     ![File search UI](images/file-search.png)
 3. You'll see a cool preview of the file, along with some data about who last edited it when.
-The key tihng to notice is the little pencil icon above the file content.
+The key thing to notice is the little pencil icon above the file content.
 Click it.

     ![The github edit icon](images/pencil-icon.png)
 4. Congrats!
 You're in a very simple text editor!
 You can now edit the text content with your wisdom and use [markdown](basic-markdown.md) and our [components](advanced-components.md) to make it engaging.